 As the Bûche de Noël becomes more popular, the cakes are being manufactured in factories and shaped into gutter-shaped molds.
 Our pastry team at Elephants still makes these cakes it the old-fashioned way, rolled as roulades and decorated by hand.

-The earliest recipes for the yule log cakes date back to the 17th century, making this is one of the longest running Christmas food traditions.
+The earliest recipes for the yule log cakes date back to the 17th century, making this one of the longest-running Christmas food traditions.

 In France, people line up on Christmas Eve to receive their pre-ordered cakes.
 But you don’t have to wait in line!
 Just order one online or give us a call and we’ll have it ready for you to pick up.